the-markup/investigation-isp/README.md

 # How We Uncovered Disparities in Internet Service Offers

-This repository contains code to reproduce the findings of our investigation "[Dollars to Megabits: You May Be Paying 400 Times as Much as your Neighbor for Internet](https://themarkup.org/still-loading)" from the series [Still Loading](https://themarkup.org/still-loading).
+This repository contains code and data supporting our investigation "[Dollars to Megabits: You May Be Paying 400 Times as Much as your Neighbor for Internet](https://themarkup.org/still-loading)" from the series [Still Loading](https://themarkup.org/still-loading).

 Our methodology is described in detail in "[How We Uncovered Disparities in Internet Deals Offered to Disadvantaged Communities](https://themarkup.org/still-loading)".

-Data that we collected and analyzed are in the `data` folder.

-Jupyter notebooks used for data collection, preprocessing and analysis are in the `notebooks` folder.
+Please read that document to understand the context for the code and data in this repository.
+The data in this repository, described in more detail below, include the results of our automated collecting of ISP offers, plus records from the Census and other sources necessary for the analysis.

+The code in this repository, also described in more detail below, demonstrates how we processed and analyzed that data.

 ## Data